publicissapient-france/xke-react-alt/step-20-add-firebase.md

 ### Create Firebase database

-As we may not have laready an account on firebase.io, first step would be to create an account.
+As we may not have already an account on firebase.io, first step would be to create an account.
 Then, you can create a new database or use default created database.

 ### Listen changes